Full Size Bed Dimensions & How They Stack Up to Other Mattress Sizes

 Full size beds and double mattresses are the same.
 They both measure 54 x 75 inches.

-Full XL mattress
+Full XL vs. full size

 As the less common version of the full mattress, a full XL measures 54 x 80 inches.
 If you can track down a full XL mattress, you’ll find that it’s a great option for taller teens or adults and could work nicely in a dorm room if there’s enough space to fit it.
+The extra length and legroom will ensure that even small sleeping spaces feel comfortable for tall people.

 Full size mattress FAQs